 The use of retainers

-Retainers are used as a post-braces solution to keep the teeth in place.
+Retainers are used as a post-braces solution to keep the teeth in place; this is just one way on how to fix an overbite.
 Orthodontists recommend that patients use retainers even after the braces have been removed because they help to maintain the alignment.

 Overbite problems must be treated by skilled and experienced orthodontists like Dr. Ragan at Ragan Orthodontics in Dallas.
 Contact us today to book an appointment and learn more about how to fix an overbite.